 \item Follows from the first part together with Lemma~\ref{l:IIImutgood}. \end{enumerate} \end{proof}

-\begin{lemma} Triangles in a rooted quiver of type $A$ attached to a spike in a group of consecutive spikes in a quiver of type IV can be moved by good double mutations to a rooted quiver attached to any spike in that group. \end{lemma} \begin{proof} It suffices to show that the two quivers with parameters $\bigl((1,s_1,t_1), (d_2, s_2, t_2+1), \dots \bigr)$ and $\bigl( (1,s_1,t_1+1), (d_2, s_2, t_2), \dots \bigr)$ are equivalent by good double mutation.
+\begin{lemma} Triangles in a rooted quiver of type $A$ attached to a spike in a group of consecutive spikes in a quiver of Type IV can be moved by good double mutations to a rooted quiver attached to any spike in that group. \end{lemma} \begin{proof} It suffices to show that the two quivers with parameters

+are equivalent by good double mutation.
 Indeed, setting $(s'',t'')=(0,0)$ in the second row of Table~\ref{t:mutdblgood} shows this equivalence. \end{proof}

-\begin{remark} A careful look at Tables~\ref{t:mutgood} and~\ref{t:mutdblgood} shows that one can regard type III quivers with parameters $(s',t',s'',t'')$ as ``formal'' type IV quivers with parameters $\bigl( (1,s',t'), (1,s'',t'') \bigr)$.
+\begin{remark} A careful look at Tables~\ref{t:mutgood} and~\ref{t:mutdblgood} shows that one can regard Type III quivers with parameters $(s',t',s'',t'')$ as ``formal'' Type IV quivers with parameters $\bigl( (1,s',t'), (1,s'',t'') \bigr)$.
 Indeed, the good mutation moves III.1 and III.2 in Table~\ref{t:mutgood} then become just specific cases of moves IV.2b and IV.2a, respectively, and the first row in Table~\ref{t:mutdblgood} becomes a specific instance of the second. \end{remark}